zeroepix/nextcloud-sync-fix/README.md

 ```

 # Ok how run?
+First, make sure your client is synced and all damage it is going to do has been done.
-There's no point cloning the git, just open up a command line and do this:
+After that, just open up a command line and do this:
 ```

 ```